jwcarr/lexisense/README.md

 $ python make_figs.py test
 ```

-A Jupyter notebook (`notebook.ipynb`) is provided which guides you through recreating the basic results reported in the paper.
-If you want to dive into the data more thoroughly, I would recommend that you check the notebook first and then explore the code in the `code/` directory.
-To interact with the notebook, you will also need to install Jupyter Notebook:
+If you want to be able to interact with the notebook, you will also need to install Jupyter Notebook:

 ```bash
 $ pip install notebook